Odysseas640/kubernetes/docs/install-cluster-ubuntu-20.md

 ```
 docker images
 ```
-And copy the output (where it says scioquiver) into the big ass YAML file.
+And copy the output (where it says scioquiver) into the big YAML file.
 It should look like this:
 ```
 singleuser:
 .........